Save big (up to $1,875) on small business tools with our free membership, business.com+

 When negotiating with freelancers on price, set a clear budget and work scope, and strive to pay your on-demand workers what they're worth.

-6. Freelancers should provide recent references.
+6. Ask freelancers for recent references.

 Tyler Seeger, managing director of Retirement Being, believes trust is crucial because businesses take on financial and reputational risks when hiring freelancers.
 Hiring trusted individuals can protect your brand reputation and allow more open communication.